Azure/aksArc/eval/readme.md

 Version
 -----------
-This guide has been tested and validated with the **February 2021 release** of AKS on Azure Stack HCI.
+This guide has been tested and validated with the **March 2021 release** of AKS on Azure Stack HCI.

 Contents
 -----------